josephtownshend/CV/README.md

 * Ideated concept art and decks to aid pitching to clients.
 * Created graphics for Heineken, Samsung, Intel and Pernod Ricard.
-* Responsible for building and installing sets for events or shoots.
 * Responsible for in-house print ephemera, digital marketing and assets.

 **<a href="http://www.southkiosk.com" target="blank">South Kiosk</a>**, 2013 –– 2014\
 *Graphic Designer*

+* Created visual identity for Vestige, an exhibition of nostalgic tech held at The Design Museum, London.
 * Responsible for in-house print ephemera, digital marketing and assets.
-* Created visual identity for Vestige, an exhibition of nostalgic tech held at The Design Museum, London.

 ## Skills